scmacdon/AWSBlog/README.md

 #### Create the HTML files

-1. In the **resources** folder, create a new folder named **templates**.
+1. In the **resources** folder, create a folder named **templates**.
-2. In the **templates** folder, create the **greeting.html** file and paste the HTML code into this file.
+2. In the **templates** folder, create the **greeting.html** file, and then paste the HTML code into this file.
-3. In the **templates** folder, create the **result.html** file and paste the HTML code into this file.
+3. In the **templates** folder, create the **result.html** file, and then paste the HTML code into this file.

 ## Create a JAR file for the Greetings application

-Package up the project into a JAR file that you can deploy to Amazon Elastic Beanstalk by using the following Maven command.
+Package up the project into a JAR file that you can deploy to Elastic Beanstalk by using the following Maven command.

 	mvn package

-The JAR is located in the target folder, as shown in the following illustration.
+The JAR is located in the target folder, as shown in the following figure.

 ![AWS Tracking Application](images/greet8.png)

 ## Create the DynamoDB table named Greeting

 You can use the DynamoDB Java API to create a table.
-The code to create a table is listed at this URL.
+The code to create a table is listed at the following URL:

 https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2/example_code/dynamodb/src/main/java/com/example/dynamodb/CreateTable.java

-Do not include the **CreateTable** class in this Spring project.
-Setup a separate Java project to run this code.
+Don't include the **CreateTable** class in this Spring project.
+Set up a separate Java project to run this code.
 Ensure that you name the table **Greeting** when you execute this Java code (this is referenced in the **DynamoDBEnhanced** class).

-## Deploy the application to the AWS Elastic Beanstalk
+## Deploy the application to Elastic Beanstalk

-Deploy the application to the AWS Elastic Beanstalk so it is available from a public URL.
+Deploy the application to Elastic Beanstalk so it's available from a public URL.
 Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
-An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).
+An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example, prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).

-If this is your first time accessing this service, you see the *Welcome to AWS Elastic Beanstalk* page.
-Otherwise, you land on the Elastic Beanstalk dashboard, that lists all of your applications.
+If this is your first time accessing this service, you see the **Welcome to AWS Elastic Beanstalk** page.
+Otherwise, you see the Elastic Beanstalk dashboard, which lists all of your applications.

 ![AWS Tracking Application](images/greet9.png)

-**Deploy the Greeting application to the AWS Elastic Beanstalk**
+**Deploy the Greeting application to Elastic Beanstalk**

 1. Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
 2. Choose **Create New Application**.
 This opens a wizard that creates your application and launches an appropriate environment.
-3. In the *Create New Application* dialog, enter the following values.
+3. In the **Create New Application** dialog box, enter the following values.
    + **Application Name** - Greeting
-+ **Description** - A description for the application.
+   + **Description** - A description for the application

 ![AWS Tracking Application](images/greet10.png)

-4. Click the **Create one now** link.
+4. Choose **Create one now**.
-5. Select the **Web server environment** option and click **Select**.
+5. Choose **Web server environment**, and then choose **Select**.
-6. In the Preconfigured platform option, select **Java**.
+6. In **Preconfigured platform**, choose **Java**.
-7. In the **Upload your code** section, browse to the JAR that you created.
+7. In **Upload your code**, browse to the JAR that you created.
-8. Click **Create Environment**.
-You will see the application being created.
+8. Choose **Create Environment**.
+You'll see the application being created.

 ![AWS Tracking Application](images/greet11.png)